UlyssesZh/typhm/README.md

 You need to upload a beatmap from your file system.

 You can also specify an audio file for the music.
+If there is no audio file specified, the game will use the [`audioUrl`](#)

 ### Playing through browsing the store

-(The feature is under development.)

-All the beatmaps from [the repo](https://github.com/ulysseszh/typhm_store/) (currently a private repo) are available publicly within the game.
+All the beatmaps from [the repo](https://github.com/ulysseszh/typhm_store/) are available publicly within the game.

+Select "Browse store" in the game and type in the filename of the beatmap found in the store (without the extension ".typhm") to start playing the beatmap.

 You may publish your own beatmaps through sending a pull request for that repo.
 Feel free to publish new beatmaps!